-Here are ten ideas for last-minute DIY presents any pet would love to wake up to Christmas morning.
-They’ll definitely be a fan of the personal touch a DIY gift brings and the love that went into making it.
+Here are ten ideas for last-minute DIY presents any pet would love to wake up to on Christmas morning.
+They’ll be a fan of the personal touch a DIY gift brings and the love that went into making it.
 So, let’s get started!

 1. Homemade Dog Treats

 An obvious choice for any dog, homemade dog treats will be the favorite stocking stuffer in your pup’s life.
 Not only do homemade dog treats taste delectable, but they are a healthy alternative to store-bought treats.
 Plus, you can incorporate your furry friend’s favorite foods into the treats.
 Get creative with decorations during the holiday season and you’re pup will be one happy camper.
 Check out some treat recipes here.

 2. Sock and Ball Toys